fan2/mkdocs/docs/link.md

 </div>

-!!! quote "John Donn, No Man Is An Island:"
+!!! quote "John Donn, No Man Is An Island"

     *No man is an island,
     entire of itself;